 In late October I spent a week hunting mule deer in South Dakota.
 Though the tag ended up being a waste of money, I learned some valuable lessons.
 I had assumed things about mule deer and South Dakota that ended up being wrong.
 Here are a few tips to help you plan a mule deer trip, and bring home the bacon.
-Continue reading “Tips for Hunting Mule Deer in South Dakota”
+Continue reading “Keys to Hunting South Dakota Mule Deer Hunting”

 Sitting in a treestand all day can be a very effective strategy or a real drag.
 You need to know the reason a buck would be moving at midday, what calling tactics to use, and what day offers the best weather conditions for bucks to move all day.
 This is our 2018 report for choosing which day to spend in the stand this November.